Four Ways To Reduce and Avoid Estate Tax

 This type of trust lets a married couple put their house in a trust for their beneficiaries while continuing to live in the house for a period as specified in the trust.

+At the end of the trust period, the trust passes to the beneficiaries.
 The potential downside to this type of trust is if the homeowner dies before the trust period is over, there is no estate tax benefit for the beneficiaries.

 Charitable Trusts

-Assets in the charitable trust can include cash, stocks, real estate, and other property.
+A charitable trust has a charitable organization as the beneficiary.
+The assets you place in the charitable trust can include cash, real estate, stocks, and other property.
+There are two kinds of charitable trusts:

 3. Family Limited Partnership

+For estate tax purposes, an FLP allows family members to pool assets and then shift them to others.
 This transfer maneuver can reduce the estate size of some members while benefiting others in the family.
-The assets you put into an FLP and transfer to others are taken out of your estate.
-This can result in significant estate tax savings.
+Any assets you put in an FLP and transfer to others are taken out of your estate.

 4. Real Estate Valuation